 It’s not very complicated and can be downloaded directly to your Pi using :

-The script can be run using :
+The script can be run in Python 2 using :

 I quickly found out that the triggering distance was approx 15mm.
 This made the setup perfect for my application.
 This assumed that the end of the cylinder is inline with the flat face of the hall effect sensor.
 Other magnets would almost certainly result in a different triggering distance so you may have to experiment with alternative magnets if your application requires a different distance.